harrylu99/blog/src/content/posts/jsBasic/About.md

 ---
 title: 'About JavaScript'
-description: "A note about About JavaScript."
+description: "A brief placeholder for the JavaScript notes section; no substantive technical discussion is currently included."
 pubDatetime: 2022-01-15T00:00:00Z
 tags:
   - javascript